IonutTrisca/MiniOS/README.md

 # MiniOS

-This program emulates the main functionalitites of an operating system such as Memory Defragmentation and Process Scheduling.
+This program emulates some of the main functionalitites of an operating system such as Memory Defragmentation and Process Scheduling.

 ## Program description in Romanian
 Programul are urmatoarele functionalitati principale: